Guangxi Bailong Nuclear Power Project

-The signing ceremony for the construction of the first phase was held in Nanning in July 2006 with construction to commence in 2008.
+The signing ceremony for the construction of the first phase was held in Nanning in July 2006 with construction expected to commence in 2008.
+Total project cost was estimated at 390 billion yuan, or about US$61.1 billion at the 2021 exchange rate.

-Latest report indicates that reactor 1 will start construction on 12/30/21, with reactor 2 starting construction 10 months later.
-Reactor 1 is scheduled to be commissioned by August 2026, while reactor 2 will be commissioned by June 2027.
-Total project cost will be 390 billion yuan, or about $61.1 billion at current exchange rate (Oct 2021).
+Excavation work for the first unit began in November 2024.
+The first pair of reactors are expected to cost 40 billion yuan (US$5.6 billion) and take 56 months to construct.

 Reactor data

-The Guangxi Bailong Nuclear Power Plant consist of 2 reactors under construction, and 4 reactors planned.
+The Guangxi Bailong Nuclear Power Plant consists of 6 reactors planned.